A Thousand Words

 To achieve this, Peddie decided to bring their appeals to life with more creative, image-centric designs and formats.
 Their new appeal strategy focused on employing imagery that would resonate with each donor.
 Using variable-data printing technology, Peddie’s appeals incorporated photos that were specific to class years, athletic interests, clubs and other personalized information that was readily available via their database.

 The strategy paid off.
 Peddie saw an immediate impact in their first year with total dollars raised through direct mail increasing by 50%.
 “This wasn’t a one-time idea, it was a long-term plan,” said Dixon-Eversole.
 “We’ve continued to make images and personalized data a central part of our annual giving strategy and, as a result, we’ve seen a consistent increase in alumni response over the past several years.”

 As the saying goes, a picture is worth a thousand words.
 At Peddie, however, a good image might just be worth a whole lot more.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Successful Direct Mail.
+CLICK HERE for AGN’s Webinar on Storytelling in Annual Giving.